 The AP model is a closed loop system that contains an algebraic loop involving all top level components.
-An algebraic loop occurs when there is a circular dependency of signal-s/variables (block outputs and inputs) in the same time-step.
+An algebraic loop occurs when there is a circular dependency of signals/variables (block outputs and inputs) in the same time-step.
 Lustre forbids such constructs; no circular dependencies are allowed.
-Strangely though, the Kind2 was not able to detect the algebraic loop.
+Strangely though, Kind2 was not able to detect the algebraic loop.
 We contacted a Kind2 developer and confirmed that there is a bug in the algebraic loop detection algorithm.
 Once the bug was fixed, top-level analysis was not possible with Kind2.
-Simulink, on the other hand, treats algebraic loops as algebraic constrains which it solves numerically by using the ODE (Ordinary Differential Equation) solver.
-However, this is not considered a good programming practice since the behavior is defined by the simulator engine.
+Simulink, on the other hand, treats algebraic loops as algebraic constraints which it solves numerically by using the ODE (Ordinary Differential Equation) solver.
+However,

-TABLE VI: AP Analysis Results with Kind2 (abbr. by K)
+TABLE VI: AP Analysis Results with Kind2

-Reqs Scope K Result K Time
+Reqs Scope Kind2 Result Kind2 Time

 [AP-000] Global Unsupported

 [AP-001] Roll AP Valid < 1 sec

 [AP-002] Roll AP Valid < 1 sec

 [AP-003a] Roll AP Invalid < 1 sec

 [AP-003b] Roll AP Invalid < 1 sec

 [AP-003c] Roll AP Invalid < 1 sec

 [AP-003d] Roll AP Valid < 1 sec

 [AP-004] Global Unsupported

 [AP-005] Global Unsupported

 [AP-006] Global Unsupported

 [AP-007] Roll AP Valid < 1 sec

 [AP-008] Roll AP Valid < 1 sec

 [AP-010] Global Unsupported

-Total runni ng time CoCoSim: 40.589s
+Total running time CoCoSim : 40.589s